-Strategic Objective Objective Statement Outcome Become Financially Viable Increased revenue generation to ensure sufficient funds are available to invest into projects for the communities.
-The municipality must be able to pay commitments and have sufficient reserves and investments.
-The intention is for the municipality to become less grant depended and be in a financial position to fund infrastructure projects from own funds Increased generation of own revenue and sufficient reserves for investment into communities.
-Reduced grant dependency Improve community well- being through provision of accelerated basic service delivery Implementation of bulk infrastructure to support the provision of basic services to an approved minimum level of standards in a sustainable manner; as per the national guidelines Improved access to basic services Plan for the future and promote integrated human settlement and agrarian reform To ensure that municipal development planning is harmoniously used and well managed Rationally developed and sustainable integrated human settlements Sound Governance through effective oversight Effective enforcement of internal financial and administrative controls and systems with respect to Audit and Risk and sound relationships between political and administrative structures Public confidence through an unqualified audit opinion Develop and retain skilled and capacitated workforce The municipality must attract and retain skilled personnel to inculcate a culture of customer focused, competent staff dedicated to improving service delivery whilst creating a conducive working environment for all its employees Effective and efficient workforce focused on service delivery
+Strategic Objective Objective Statement Outcome Become Financially Viable Increased revenue generation to ensure sufficient funds are available to invest into projects Increased generation of own for the communities.
+The municipality must be able to pay commitments and have sufficient revenue and sufficient reserves for reserves and investments.
+The intention is for the municipality to become less grant investment into communities. depended and be in a financial position to fund infrastructure projects from own funds Reduced grant dependency Improve community well- being through provision of accelerated basic service delivery Implementation of bulk infrastructure to support the provision of basic services to an approved minimum level of standards in a sustainable manner; as per the national guidelines Improved access to basic services Plan for the future and promote integrated human settlement and agrarian reform To ensure that municipal development planning is harmoniously used and well managed Rationally developed and sustainable integrated human settlements Sound Governance Effective enforcement of internal financial and administrative controls and systems with Public confidence through an through effective oversight respect to Audit and Risk and sound relationships between political and administrative structures unqualified audit opinion Develop and retain skilled The municipality must attract and retain skilled personnel to inculcate a culture of customer Effective and efficient workforce and capacitated workforce focused, competent staff dedicated to improving service delivery whilst creating a conducive working environment for all its employees focused on service delivery